MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/Characters/Skall.md

 You do not know much about this character, other than hearing their name mentioned a few times.
-Notably, in [[Grim and Flint Dream|Grim and Flint Dream]].
+Notably, in the [[Grim and Flint Dream|Grim and Flint Dream]].